Pilgrimage of Grace: Lincolnshire Rising and early riots

-Led by a monk and a shoemaker called Nicholas Melton, some 22,000 people are estimated to have joined the rising.
+Led by a monk and a shoemaker called Nicholas Melton, nicknamed "Captain Cobbler", some 22,000 people are estimated to have joined the rising.
 The rising quickly gained support in Horncastle, Market Rasen, Caistor, and other nearby towns.
-Dr. John Raynes, the chancellor of the Diocese of Lincoln, who was ill at Bolingbroke, was dragged from his sick-bed in the chantry priests' residence and later beaten to death by the mob, and the commissioners' registers were seized and burned.
+Raynes, who was ill at Bolingbroke, was dragged from his sick-bed in the chantry priests' residence and later beaten to death by the mob, and the commissioners' registers were seized and burned.

 Angered by the actions of commissioners, the protesters demanded the end of the collection of a subsidy, the end of the Ten Articles, an end to the dissolution of religious houses, an end to taxes in peacetime, a purge of heretics in government, and the repeal of the Statute of Uses.
 With support from local gentry, a force of demonstrators, estimated at up to 40,000, marched on Lincoln and occupied Lincoln Cathedral.
 They demanded the freedom to continue worshipping as Roman Catholics and protection for the treasures of the Lincolnshire churches.

 The protest effectively ended on 4 October 1536, when the King sent word for the occupiers to disperse or face the forces of Charles Brandon, 1st Duke of Suffolk, which had already been mobilised.
 By 14 October, few remained in Lincoln.
 Following the rising, the vicar of Louth and Captain Cobbler, two of the main leaders, were captured and hanged at Tyburn.

 Most of the other local ringleaders were executed during the next 12 days, including William Moreland, or Borrowby, one of the former Louth Park Abbey monks.
 Thomas Moigne, a lawyer from Willingham and one of the MPs for Lincoln, was hanged, drawn and quartered for his involvement.
 The Lincolnshire Rising helped inspire the more widespread Pilgrimage of Grace.
 Many historians emphasize that the Pilgrimage of Grace was a religious uprising driven by widespread opposition to the dissolution of monasteries and challenges to traditional Catholic practices.